 Thank you for carefully reading and considering my statement.
-My name is Evelyn Cherry I am a parent of public school and charter school students, and a library worker.
-I am writing to express my opposition to HB 445, which seeks to alter the well-established system of Released Time Religious Instruction (RTRI) by changing the permissive "may" to "shall" in Section 3313.6022 of the Ohio Revised Code.
+My name is Amy McDonald (she/her/hers).
+I am a concerned parent of a Columbus City Schools student writing to express my opposition to HB 445, which seeks to alter the well-established system of Released Time Religious Instruction (RTRI) by changing the permissive "may" to "shall" in Section 3313.6022 of the Ohio Revised Code.
 I believe this unnecessary bill threatens the autonomy of local school boards and undermines constitutional principles.
 I urge you to oppose this legislation for several key reasons:

-The governing power over educational policies should remain with locally elected school boards.
 These boards are best positioned to understand and address the unique needs of their communities.
 School boards in Ohio derive their authority primarily from Ohio Revised Code Chapter 3313, which grants them the power to adopt policies for the governance of their schools.
 School boards have been granted significant governance powers over matters directly related to the management of their school districts.
 These powers allow the elected officials on local school boards to tailor their policies to the unique needs of their students and communities.
 Ohio courts have consistently upheld the importance of local control in public education decisions, reinforcing that state mandates should not undermine this principle, particularly in areas of policy and operations.
 These decisions have reinforced the governing power of local school boards.